prakashjayy/deep_learning_on_videos/README.md

 All the video datasets are trimmed (10 secs) and labelled accordingly.
 Each one of them follow their own annotation techinque.
 But we want to raise some concerns when you are gathering data (Video specifically) for your own task.

 - Each class should have unique videos (collected across different backgrounds and people).
 Redundancy is a alarming problem in the video analytics space.
-  - Collecting two video chucks from the same household is a common mistake most people make.
+  - Collecting two video chucks from the same household(same background) is a common mistake most people make.
 This is highly redundant as both the videos are moslty same.
   - Also collect videos with unique backgrounds (Indoor and outdoor, night light vs day light etc).